‘Morale booster’: Boeing wraps up successful Farnborough Air Show

 Based on pricing data from aircraft valuation firm Avitas, those orders are worth approximately $9.6 billion after standard industry discounts.

+“We’re well past 500 orders, not even counting the 300 we announced earlier this month, and the year is halfway through,” Scherer said.

+“Don’t worry about our sales ability,” he added.
+“We’re doing really well, thank you very much.”

-By far the most important was the order from Delta Air Lines on opening day for 100 MAX 10s.
+By far the most important Boeing order was from Delta Air Lines on the opening day for 100 MAX 10s.

 That largest model of the MAX is not certified and cannot be certified as is unless Congress acts to allow Boeing extra time without needing to upgrade its crew alerting system.